agentplexus/stats-agent-team/presentation.md

 <!--
 Closing thoughts: Building a multi-agent system is challenging but rewarding.
 The key is clear separation of concerns.
 Each agent does one thing well.
 Together they create something greater than the sum of parts.
 This architecture pattern applies to many domains.
+[PAUSE:1500]
+Let's wrap up with what we've built and what it means.
+We created a production-ready system that achieves sixty to ninety percent verification of statistics, compared to zero percent for L L Ms answering from memory.
+That's the fundamental value proposition: trust.
+Researchers, journalists, and analysts can now use A I to find statistics and actually trust the results because we provide verifiable sources.
+The multi-agent architecture with clear separation, research, synthesis, verification, orchestration, enables independent optimization and debugging.
+The flexibility to use any L L M provider or search provider means different organizations can adopt based on their constraints.
+And being open source under M I T license means the community can audit, extend, and trust the system.
+This project proves that with the right architecture, you can combine the intelligence of L L Ms with the accuracy of real-time verification.
 [PAUSE:2500]
 -->